reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ### `componentWillReceiveProps` -> `unsafe_componentWillReceiveProps`

-This method will log a deprecation warning in development mode recommending that users use the new static `getDerivedStateFromNextProps` method instead (when possible) or rename to `unsafe_componentWillReceiveProps`.
+This method will log a deprecation warning in development mode recommending that users use the new static `getDerivedStateFromProps` method instead (when possible) or rename to `unsafe_componentWillReceiveProps`.

 `componentWillReceiveProps` will be removed entirely in version 17.